LauraHBui/Modelling-Crime-Data-2021/docs/05-inferential-statistics.md

 #### Activity 2: Making normally distributed synthetic data

-The synthetic data will consist og randomly generated numbers to represent the intelligence quotient (IQ) scores of every probationer in the US, which is a population of about 3.6 million.
+The synthetic data will consist of randomly generated numbers to represent the intelligence quotient (IQ) scores of every probationer in the US, which is a population of about 3.6 million.
 For this example, we assume the mean IQ scores to be 100 and the standard deviation to be 15.

 We create this population distribution by using the function `nrnorm()` and assigning this to a vector object called `prob_iq`:
 <br>